-What Is The Potential Trauma to Children during Investigation & Removal?
+What is the Potential Trauma to Children During Removal?

-- 1. Surprise, shock, chaos (e.g., drug bust) - ➤ Depends on how people are reacting.
-Parents may escalate. - ➤ Especially traumatic when it happens suddenly, unexpectedly.
-Children see their parents in great distress and that distresses them. - ➤ Presence and intrusion of strangers in the home police, caseworker.
+- 1. Surprise, shock, chaos (e.g., drug bust) - ➤ This is dependent upon how people are reacting.
+Parent's behavior may escalate which can further traumatize the child. - Especially traumatic when it happens suddenly, unexpectedly.
+Children see their parents in great distress and that distresses them. - Presence and intrusion of multiple strangers in the home police, caseworker.
 In tribal communities it is common to have tribal police, tribal worker, and state police and caseworker. - 2.
-Negative view of police and DHS - ➤ Depends on what the child has been told.
-They may have been told by parents that police and DHS are bad, so they fear them. - > Kids have heard horror stories about foster care. - May have prior experience with DHS. - 3.
+Negative view of police and DHS - It depends on what the child has been told.
+Parents may have told them that police and DHS are bad, so they fear them. - > Children may have heard horror stories about foster care. - Children may have prior experience with DHS. - 3.
 Loss of control, sense of being kidnapped, powerlessness, helplessness - ➤ Being taken against their will, and to the great distress of their parents. - Distress at seeing their parents interrogated and arrested. - 4.
-Betrayal, loss of trust, reinforcement or exacerbation of previous loss of trust a sense that the world is unsafe. - ➤ Children coming out of a dangerous situation may expect that they are going into another dangerous situation. - There may be no one trustworthy (in child's eyes) around to talk to. - Feeling betrayed by the person they "told." - 5.
-Confusion, unpredictability, it doesn't make sense. - Children may not understand why they are being removed.
-They may think, "all we were doing was carving pumpkins and they came and took us away." - Example: A family in which the children were removed for neglect because of substandard housing.
-But mom was feeding and bathing kids regularly and they were very emotionally bonded.
+Betrayal, loss of trust, reinforcement or exacerbation of previous loss of trust a sense that the world is unsafe. - ➤ Children coming out of a dangerous situation may expect that they are going into another dangerous situation. - There may be no one trustworthy (in child's eyes) to talk to. - Feeling betrayed by the person they "told."

+5. Confusion, unpredictability, it doesn't make sense.

+- ➤ Children may not understand why they are being removed.
+They may think, "all we were doing was carving pumpkins and they came and took us away." - Example: In one family the children were removed for neglect due to substandard housing.
+However, mom was feeding and bathing kids regularly and they were very emotionally bonded.
 The children's experience was that their mom was a good mom who took care of them the best she could.